siddushan/cs523-project/README.md

 ```

 ## Evaluation
 The results of the MusicVAE model are evaluated using reconstruction quality and cross entropy loss.
+For 2-bar models, the authors used scheduled sampling and for the 16-bar models they used the teacher forcing method.

+Scheduled sampling is used to help prevent exposure bias which commonly occurs in sequence generation problems like this.
+The basic idea is to give the model prediction values as input instead of the ground truth in order to prevent dependency on the prior being learned.
+Teacher forcing is the process of giving our model the ground truth when it makes a misclassification so that predictions in later time steps may be more accurate.
+This is analagous to a multi-step homework problem where part b depends on the correctness of part a.
+[3](https://arxiv.org/pdf/1906.04331.pdf)

 ## Results